isi-nlp/nlcodec/README.md

 # NLCodec
-A set of (low level) Natural Language Encoder-Decoders (codecs), that we generally use in preprocessing stage of NLP tools.
-The codecs include :
+A set of (low level) Natural Language Encoder-Decoders (codecs), that are useful in preprocessing stage of NLP pipeline.
+These codecs include encoding of sequences into one of the following:
 1. Character
 2. Word
 3. BPE based subword

-This project contains an easy to use, and consistent python and CLI API for performing comparisons across the methods.
-In addition, it has a reasonably fast Byte Pair Encoding (BPE) library implemented in pure python.
+It provides python (so embed into your app) and CLI APIs (use it as stand alone tool).

+There are many BPE implementations available already, but this one provides differs:
+1. Pure python implementation that is easy to modify anything to try new ideas.
+  (other implementations require c++ expertise to modify the core)
+2. BPE model is a simple text that can be inspected with `less` or `cut`.
+It includes info on which pieces were put together and what frequencies etc.
-(Note: Speed comes with the cost of extra memory)
+3. Reasonably faster than the other pure python implementations -- speed in python comes with the cost of extra memory due to indexing.

 # Installation